jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   platform, data for enrollment activity and student engagement may not be available.

-* Charts are not available for problems with randomization enabled in Studio.
-  The Answer Distribution report and downloadable CSV file are available for these problems, and include one row for each problem-variant-answer combination selected by your students.
+* Charts are not available for problems that use the randomization setting in Studio.
+Because these problems can result in numerous possible submission variants, both correct and incorrect, edX Insights does not attempt to graph them.
+The Submissions report and downloadable .csv file are available for these problems, and include one row for each problem-variant-answer combination selected by your students.